OP-TEE/optee_docs/architecture/porting_guidelines.rst

 plans on extending this to make it a bit more flexible.
 Exactly when that will happen has not been decided yet.

+.. _platform_ports:

+Platform ports
+**************
+OP-TEE is a reference implementation for developers and device manufacturers.
+This also implies that there are certain configurations and settings that cannot be done in OP-TEE reference code.
+In short, there are cases when the default configuration hasn't enabled all necessary security features for the end product.
+There are a couple of reasons for that.

+- Chipmakers and Semiconductors might only share specifications telling how to securely configure their devices with partners who have signed an NDA with them.
+- In some cases a setting might be perfectly fine when OP-TEE is used in one particular environment, but the same setting might be insecure in another environment.

+Because of this we always urge companies and device manufacturers making the end product to follow the security guidelines from the chipmaker they are basing their products on.

 .. _core/arch/arm/plat-hikey/conf.mk: https://github.com/OP-TEE/optee_os/blob/master/core/arch/arm/plat-hikey/conf.mk
 .. _core/include/crypto/crypto.h: https://github.com/OP-TEE/optee_os/blob/master/core/include/crypto/crypto.h
 .. _core/include/kernel/tee_common_otp.h: https://github.com/OP-TEE/optee_os/blob/master/core/include/kernel/tee_common_otp.h